-with a description of how a young lady in a hoop skirt would look to those below her.50 This would not seem to be a serious loss.
+One can read the travel letters and judge if Mrs. Fairbanks damaged them.
+The most famous passage she is supposed to have deleted deals with a description of how a young lady in a hoop skirt would look to those below her.
+This would not seem to be a serious loss.
 One would presume that Mrs. Fairbanks would also disapprove of references to nudity or a lack of morals.
-If she was as influential as some believe her to have been, how did these subjects pass her censoring eye, for both subjects appear frequently in the letters?
-She is also said to have objected to slang, crudities, irreverence, and unkind remarks.60 While Twain's letters do not abound with these, all certainly exist, to a greater or lesser degree.
-If Twain were as repentant as some believe, or as henpecked, would he have written in such an irreverent and tongue-incheck style about the Holy Land?
-Whatever, if any, reformation Mrs. Fairbanks effected did not seem to last very long.
-Twain continued in his own way, ridiculing the Old Masters, the Pilgrims, souvenir-hunting, commercialization of holy places, morals, manners, doing everything that Mrs. Fairbanks would, presumably, tell him not to do.
+If she was an influential as some believe her to have been, how did these subjects pass her censoring eye, for both subjects appear frequently in the letters?
+She is also said to have objected to slang, crudities, irreverence, and unkind remarks.
+While Twain's letters do not abound with these, all certainly exist.